ravipatel0113/IS601-850-TeamA/brand_research_3.md

 - **Timeline:**
  Dunkin' Donuts maintains a consistent presence in the market and has ongoing operational and marketing activities, ensuring its products and services are available and accessible to consumers.

-# Sales Funnel & Cialdini's 6 Principles of Persuasion for Dunkin' Donuts:

 ## Sales Funnel:

 **1. Awareness:** Dunkin' Donuts creates awareness through various marketing channels, such as social media, TV commercials, and outdoor advertising, to reach a broad audience and attract potential customers.